Projects / Educational Cumberland, Maine

 Response

-The new school features airy classrooms filled with natural light, large windows overlooking walking trails, and play areas.
 Most of the interior wood was harvested directly from the site, some in lengths of up to 26 feet long.
-This white pine runs throughout the school, including the undulating ceiling of the Big Room, which lifts the eyes and the spirit toward the sun as it streams through the trees along the creek to the south.
-A 12-foot-wide door folds away, opening onto an outdoor amphitheater for performances, and a bridge connects the upper level to a playfield to the east.
+This white pine runs throughout the school, including the undulating ceiling of the Big Room, which lifts the eyes and the spirit toward the sun.
+A 12-foot wide door folds away, opening onto an outdoor amphitheater for performances.
+Learning seamlessly transitions from inside the buildings’ walls to the rolling landscape beyond, where both natural and built site features serve as a sprawling, dynamic classroom.

 The Friends School is the first Passive House-certified school in Maine (only the third built in the entire country).
-The new school has the goal of generating 100% of its own energy on-site through photovoltaic panels, reducing future operation costs dramatically and decreasing the school’s dependence on fundraising or drawing on its endowment.
-The construction methods used in this building are so calculated for efficiency that it was necessary to consider the body heat generated by the school’s 150 occupants in the final design!
+Upon completion of Phase II, the School is able to generate 100% of its own energy on-site through photovoltaic panels, reducing future operation costs dramatically and decreasing the school’s dependence on fundraising or drawing on its endowment.
+The construction methods used in this building are so precisely calculated for efficiency that it was necessary to consider the body heat generated by the school’s students and staff in the final design!

 Specs